 A comment was received that the permit should include a stipulation to include additional monitoring wells and increased monitoring frequency around TSF-1 and TSF-2, and downgradient alluvial flow paths.
 The Project does not include modifications to TSF-2; therefore, the review of this comment was limited to the TSF-1 area.
-The Rattlesnake flow path runs right through the middle of TSF-1 and runs right into the south pumpback wells and there are numerous other wells directly south of TSF-1 and further south in the presumed flow path toward the Jefferson Slough.
+The Rattlesnake flow path runs through the middle of TSF-1 and into the south pumpback wells.
+Numerous other wells are directly south of TSF-1 and further south in the presumed flow path toward the Jefferson Slough.
 These wells appear to adequately characterize the water quality in that area.
-Further, if there were an increase migration of contaminants in the future, the contamination would likely be detected by the existing wells and captured by the existing pumpback wells.
+Further, if there were an increase in contamination migration in the future, the contamination would be detected by the existing wells and captured by the existing pumpback wells.
 Per the Amendment Application (Section 4.6), the TSF-1 pumpback well system will continue to operate and capture impacted groundwater downgradient from TSF-1.
 GSM also committed to modify the monitoring programs, including monitoring frequency if requested by DEQ and BLM.
-If the current network indicates migration of contaminants south of TSF-1 during reprocessing operations, more monitoring/collection wells could be installed in a short time period.
-The same could be said for additional wells within TSF-1.
-DEQ does not believe additional ground water monitoring points are presently needed.
+If the current network indicates contaminant migration south of TSF-1 during reprocessing operations, more monitoring/collection wells could be installed in a short time period.
+Additional wells within the TSF-1 footprint could also be installed in a short time period.
+DEQ has determined that additional ground water monitoring points are not presently needed.
 The current ground water monitoring system and impacts are discussed in Section 3.3, Ground Water Hydrology and Geochemistry.